julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 Because bitterness was believed to reveal truth, strengthen endurance, and resist decay—qualities essential in times of war and loss.

 ---

-## Wormwood in Folk Magic

-In Balkan folk magic, *pelin* (wormwood) is used for:

-- **Protection**: Hung over doors, carried in pockets
-- **Dreamwork**: Burned or brewed before sleep to induce visions
-- **Love-breaking**: Used in rituals to sever toxic bonds
-- **Anti-curse baths**: Steeped and poured over the body to remove the evil eye

-Today, we know at least 200 species of *Artemisia*, but the most infamous are:
-- *Artemisia absinthium* (bitter wormwood)
-- *Artemisia vulgaris* (mugwort)
-- *Artemisia annua* (sweet wormwood or qinghao)

-Each has its place in folk medicine, but also in magical practice.

----

-## *Artemisia annua* — Modern and Ancient

-While *Artemisia annua* is celebrated today for its antimalarial properties (and controversial cancer use), traditional healers long before labs used it for fevers, spirits, and clearing “bad blood.”

-Its light green color and bitter bite still make it a powerful plant ally for witches who walk the line between healing and hexing.

-Learn more about this special plant and how to use it properly here: **[Sweet Wormwood or Qinghao](/artemisia-annua-tea-benefits/)**

----

-## A Witch’s Warning

-Wormwood is not gentle.
-It teaches through discomfort, purifies through bitterness, and forces clarity.
-If you work with it, do so with respect.
-It’s been used to poison kings, spark revolutions (*hello absinthe!*), and clear graveyards of unrest.

----

-## Final Thought

-Wormwood isn’t a soft herb.
-It doesn’t sing lullabies.
-It howls.
-And that howl — from Babylon to the Balkans — still echoes in the hands of those who dare to work with it.

----

-*Do you work with wormwood?
-Want to share a ritual, dream, or folk story passed down in your family?
-Drop it in the comments or message me — I’m always collecting tales from the dark green corners of the world.*